Yash Rohan

 Yash Rohan (born 22 December 1994) is a Bangladeshi actor, model, and director.
 He began his career in 2015 with short films which he directed and also acted in.
 His film debut in Swapnajaal (2018) earned praise, and he went on to gain further recognition with starring roles in Networker Baire (2021) and Poran (2022), which is one of the highest-grossing Bangladeshi films of all time.

 Early life and family

-Yash Rohan was born on 22 December 1994 in Dhaka, Bangladesh.
+Yash Rohan was born on 22 December 1994 in a Mahishya family Netrokona.
 His father Naresh Bhuiyan is an actor and photojournalist, and mother Shilpi Sarkar Apu is a playwright and actress, best known for her work in the 1985 television drama Ei Shob Din Ratri.
 According to Rohan, although both his parents belonged to the entertainment arena, he initially had no plans to pursue a career in acting.
 On a television programme, he revealed that he had tremendous fascination towards physics in his childhood and aspired to be a physicist on growing up.

 Rohan's ancestral house is in Netrokona.
 He follows Hinduism.
 He has a degree in engineering from BRAC university.